-Plastic Surgery in Indianapolis, IN
+Plastic Surgery in Indianapolis, Indiana

 People can become uncomfortable with how they look as they get older.
 Some are unable to achieve the shape that they desire with a proper diet and regular exercise and others could be disfigured because of a birth defect or injury.
 Plastic surgery can help people who struggle with these types of issues obtain a new outlook on life.
-Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, MD, FACS, offers plastic surgery procedures for men and women who live in and around Indianapolis, IN.
+Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, MD, FACS, offers plastic surgery procedures for men and women who live in and around Indianapolis, Indiana.

 What Is Plastic Surgery?

 Plastic surgery encompasses a group of procedures that are designed to reshape certain parts of your body, increase your self-esteem or improve your appearance.
 These procedures require patients to have healthy psychological attitudes and realistic expectations for the results and limitations of the procedures.

 The decision to undergo plastic surgery isn’t one that should be made lightly.
 Your reasons for wanting plastic surgery are different from that of anyone else’s, which is why you should weigh the benefits and negatives before you make the decision.
 Some of the reasons for undergoing plastic surgery include: